NBA Players

 In his career, LeBron has won several NBA championships and multiple MVP awards, earning himself the nickname “King James.”
 He’s also written books, starred in movies and TV shows, owned restaurants and clubs, and created a foundation that has given millions of dollars to help kids across America receive a better education.

 His work ethic is legendary.
 LeBron once told NBA fans that he doesn’t want to be remembered as just a great basketball player; he wants them to recognize him as someone who impacted the world.
-James has been heralded as one of the best players in basketball history, next to no other than the great Michael Jordan.
+James has been heralded as one of the best players in basketball history, alongside none other than the great Michael Jordan.
 By all accounts, Lebron will be remembered as one of the greatest athletes and people ever.

 Net Worth History

 When we first covered LeBron’s net worth in 2019, it was estimated to be $440 million.
 Since then, he’s racked up an additional $172 million salary alone.
-His earnings from sponsors and endorsements now exceed his salary, taking home close to $350 million from sponsors since 2019.
+His earnings from sponsors and endorsements now exceed his salary, with close to $350 million in revenue since 2019.
 James is the only active NBA player to be listed by Forbes as a billionaire.

 In 2025, LeBron James’ net worth is now an astonishing $1.2 Billion.